Infectious colitis refers to inflammation of the colon due to an infective cause, including bacterial, viral, fungal or parasitic infections.

 - multiple air-fluid levels due to increased fluid and fluid faeces

-While there can be considerable overlap, the affecting segment of portion of colon however may be useful in suggesting a specific organism:
+While there can be considerable overlap, the affecting segment of the portion of the colon, however, may be useful in suggesting a specific organism:

 - usually limited to the right colon: Shigella, Salmonella